Kinokkory/wiwinwlh/tutorial.md

 itself, merely on the need for more instruction material and research on optimizing lazy compilers.

-The paradox of Haskell is that it many explores so many definably unique ideas ( laziness, purity, typeclasses ) that it becomes difficult to separate out the discussion of any one from the gestalt of the whole implementation.
+The paradox of Haskell is that it explores so many definably unique ideas ( laziness, purity, typeclasses ) that it becomes difficult to separate out the discussion of any one from the gestalt of the whole implementation.